 Writing a proactive protagonist is one of the single most important things you can do to set your novel up for success.
 I feel like I’ve been giving this note over and over in my freelance editorial practice lately: Your protagonist is too passive.
 They do not drive the plot.
 They are passenger, not driver.
 What is this problem and how can you address it?
 Read on!

 Do You Have a Reactive or Passive Protagonist?

 Novels are hampered when a “main character” takes a backseat to action.
 Higher concept plots are often vulnerable to this.
-(Because, remember, high stakes can be tricky.)
+(Because, remember, stakes in writing can be tricky.)
 If you have Ordinary Kid and you throw them into Extraordinary Circumstances, they are likely, a) not going to know what’s going on for quite a while, b) not going to know what to do, and c) going to rely on others for help.

 You’ve perhaps made a plot that’s “too big” for your Everyman character.
-This thwarts them because they spend the entire novel either, a) learning the ropes, b) discovering their talents, and/or c) figuring out where the fit in.
+This thwarts them because they spend the entire novel either, a) learning the ropes, b) discovering their talents, and/or c) figuring out where they fit in.

 Thematically, this makes sense, especially for a middle grade or YA novel.
 If every kid was self-assured at the beginning of their story, you wouldn’t have a relatable novel for tween and teen readers (who often feel incompetent or unsure).
 But it’s possible to make your character too impotent.

 Take a look at your novel.
 Does your character spend a lot of time receiving instruction?
 Are there a lot of guide/mentor characters?
 Do events happen to your character, rather than your character making events happen?